ericspring08/Awesome-Programming-Languages/README.md

 - [Lua](Languages/Lua.md) - Lua from Portuguese, meaning "moon" is a lightweight, high-level, multi-paradigm programming language designed primarily for embedded use in applications.
   Lua is cross-platform, since the interpreter of compiled bytecode is written in ANSI C, and Lua has a relatively simple C API to embed it into applications.
 - [Python](Languages/Python.md) - Python is a programming language that lets you work more quickly and integrate your systems more effectively.
+- [Ruby](Languages/Ruby.md) - Ruby is an interpreted, high-level, general-purpose programming language which supports multiple programming paradigms.It was designed with an emphasis on programming productivity and simplicity.
 - [Rust](Languages/Rust.md) - Rust is a multi-paradigm programming language syntactically similar to c but with features such as memory safety and concurrency without the use of a garbage collector

 # 👷 Maintainers